Aliaksei Aleksin

-Early life and education
+In 2022, Aleksin, Bremino Group and NNK were added to the sanctions lists of Ukraine and Japan, while Inter-Tobacco, Inna Aleksina and Vitaly Aleksin (Aliaksei Aleksin's wife and son, respectively) were blacklisted by Canada, whereas Vitaly and his brother Dzmitry Aleksin were sanctioned by the European Union and Switzerland.

+In August 2023, the United States added Inna, Vital and Dzmitry Aleksin to the Specially Designated Nationals and Blocked Persons List.

+Biography

 The early life of Aleksin is almost unknown.
 He graduated from the Lomonosov aerial technical military academy as a helicopter technician, then he graduated from Novosibirsk State Academy of Water Transport.

+According to Intelligence Online, in 2022, Alexey Aleksin and his youngest son Vitaly received Vanuatu passports.

 Career

 Aleksin worked in the Belvneshtorginvest company, which is owned by the Presidential administration of Belarus.
 His first steps in business are unknown.
 It was speculated that in Belvneshtorginvest Aleksin oversaw petrochemicals exports carried by Yury Chyzh.
 After Chyzh was included in EU's travel ban list, Aleksin became the nominal owner of his petrochemical wholesale companies (Energo Oil, Belneftegaz, Neonafta).

 After Yury Chyzh fell into disgrace, Aleksin was reported to become an associate of senator and businessman Alexander Shakutin.

 Assets and controversies

+According to a 2021 journalistic investigation, Oleksin and Aliaksandr Zaitsau received residence permits in Lithuania in 2012 and opened several companies there.
+Although these companies operated without significant business activity and without staff, more than 46 million euros were processed through their accounts.
+According to the same investigators, citing data from the Cyber Partisans, a few months after receiving tobacco preferences in 2018, Oleksin donated nine cars and motorcycles worth a total of $1.7 million to the Presidential Security Service.

 In 2019, Ezhednevnik magazine put Aleksin on 4th place in its top-200 of Belarusian wealthy and influential businessmen.
 His main assets are SZAO Energo Oil and ODO Belneftegaz.
 As of 2015, he owned 60% of these companies directly, and 40% was owned by his wife Inna.
 In 2021, Aleksin has transferred his share to his sons, junior Vitaly and senior Dzmitry.